Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Method

-Considering that video includes multiple events over various time periods, we define video grounding as a set prediction problem.
-To solve a set prediction problem between predicted and ground truth spans, we adopt a Hungarian matching algorithm~\cite{kuhn1955hungarian}.
-Based on the matching results, we define our final set prediction loss.
-Finally, we present a new training paradigm named explore-and-match.
-We then elaborate on how it can combine two streams of methods, \pb and \pf.
+Considering that video includes multiple events over various periods, we view NLVG as a set prediction problem.
+To solve a set prediction problem between predicted and ground truth time segments, we adopt a Hungarian matching algorithm~\cite{kuhn1955hungarian}.
+We define our loss based on the set matching results.
+Several training ingredients condense into \enm, a new paradigm that combines two streams of methods, \pb and \pf.

-\paragraph{Video grounding as a set prediction.} We search for one-to-one matching between the prediction set $\{\hat y_i\}_{i=1}^N$ and the ground truth set $\{y_i\}_{i=1}^K$ that optimally assigns predicted timespans to each ground truth.
+\paragraph{NLVG as a set prediction.} We search for one-to-one matching between the prediction set $\{\hat y_i\}_{i=1}^N$ and the ground truth set $\{y_i\}_{i=1}^K$ that optimally assigns predicted time segments to each ground truth.
 We assume that the number of predictions $N$ is sufficiently larger than the number of queries $K$ in the video.
 Therefore, we consider the ground truth set $y$ as a set of size $N$ padded with $\noobject$ (no matching) for one-to-one matching.
 We define a set of all permutations that consist of $N$ items as $\Sigma_N$.
 Among the set of permutations $\Sigma_N$, we seek an optimal permutation $\hat{\sigma} \in \Sigma_N$ that best assigns the predictions at the lowest cost: \eqnsm{match_cost}{\hat{\sigma} = \argmin_{\sigma\in\Sigma_N} \sum_{i=1}^{N} \mathcal{C}_{match}(y_i, \hat y_{\sigma(i)}) \,,} where $\mathcal{C}_{match}(y_i, \hat y_{\sigma(i)})$ is a pair-wise matching cost between ground truth $y_i$ and a prediction with index $\sigma(i)$.
-We detail the matching cost in~\eqref{eq:match_cost_2}.
+We detail the matching cost in~\eqnref{eq:match_cost_2}.